 Saving Outside of Work Through an Individual Retirement Account (IRA)

 Even if your employer doesn’t offer a retirement plan, you can still save for retirement, and get some tax benefits in the process, by putting money in an Individual Retirement Account (IRA).
-And now you can start saving with myRA, a new retirement savings account from the United States Department of the Treasury.

 Who qualifies to make IRA contributions?